Influencer Repeatedly Punches Sick Old Man

 Other news now, and British farmers are fing cross.

-It's really hard to pick it apart and find out the rights and wrong.
+It's really hard to pick it apart and find out the rights.

 It's definitely more difficult than that.